angrykim/agusmakmun.github.io/_posts/2018-06-08-fictional_case_scenario_of_financial_abuse.md

 Details of the event are as follows.

-1. Charge $5, regardless of the payment amount, when using the first payment service among new users.
+1. During the event period, new subscribers charge $10 or more for getting an additional $5 to a P-wallet account.

-2. Additional $5 charge when adding first credit card to n-wallet service (only the condition 1 is satisfied).
+2. Charge $5, regardless of the payment amount, when using the first payment service among new users (only the condition 1 is satisfied).

 ~~~~

 First, the string is divided into the least possible number of disjoint **substrings** consisting of identical characters